leoetlino/project-restoration/readme.md

 * Other minor adjustments to improve the player's experience:
   * The moving platforms in Deku Palace and Woodfall Temple now actually always move.
   * The Bombers will no longer distract the player from a particular cutscene.
+  * Captain Keeta now walks as fast as in the original game, which restores the challenge of the chasing mini-game.

 ### Planned changes

 In a roughly increasing order of difficulty.

-* **Faster Captain Keeta**: In MM3D, Captain Keeta walks a lot slower and the battle ends a lot faster.
-This was probably another attempt at making the game more accessible, but IMO it wasn't even that difficult in the first place.
-I don't particularly care about this but someone has suggested reverting this change.

 * **More Fluid Bomber's Notebook**: MM3D has annoying long popups and UI animations.
 It should be possible to decrease the transition durations and reduce pauses.